The PBW basis of $U_{q,\bar{q}}(\ddot{\mathfrak{gl}}_n)$: Quantum Algebras

-We conclude that $p_{\pm k}$ is the unique, up to constant multiple, sum of products of $e_{\pm [i;j)}$'s which is primitive and has degree $\pm k\bde$.
+Lemma \ref{lem:primitive} implies that $p_{\pm k}$ is the unique, up to constant multiple, sum of products of $e_{\pm [i;j)}$'s which is primitive and has degree $\pm k\bde$.
 To determine the $p_{\pm k}$ completely, we need to fix this constant multiple.
 To this end, consider the pairing:

 generated by properties \eqref{eqn:bialg 1}, \eqref{eqn:bialg 2} and the assignments: